Dre Campbell Farm

 Allow the seeds to dry for a few days after you’ve removed them from the fruit.
 After that, soak the seeds in warm water for 8 hours.

-Now place the seeds in a pot on top of potting mix.
+Now place the seeds in a pot on top of the potting mix.
 Next, cover them lightly with more potting mix.
 Finally, spray the surface with water gently to keep the soil moist.

 Although germination normally takes up to 6 months, some people start seeing results in as little as a month.